Shivannsh/ZKAttestify-Sp1-verifier/examples/proof-of-residence/README.md

 cargo run --release -- --mode plonk
 ```

 By default, this will *not* generate fresh proofs from the program in `example/proof-of-residence/program`.
-To generate fresh proofs, run:
+To generate fresh proofs, from the `example/proof-of-residence/script` directory, run:

 ```bash
 SP1_PROVER=network NETWORK_PRIVATE_KEY=$SP1_PRIVATE_KEY cargo run --release -- --mode groth16 --prove